 After eight years of a Democratic president, some may think tax rates for the wealthiest Americans are historically high.
-In fact, the current top tax rate is less than half the 91 percent it was under President Eisenhower, a Republican.
+Not so.
+A new tax reform bill that became law in 2018 set new tax rates for Americans, lowering rates for most brackets, including the wealthy, by 1-4 percent.
+In 2015, that year’s top tax rate was less than half the 91 percent it was under President Eisenhower, a Republican.
 The top rate was consistently 70 percent or higher until the Reagan tax cuts of the 1980s, and those cuts resulted in the national debt tripling in eight years.

 We shouldn’t tax the rich more